Home Employee Dismissal | Employment Law Services | Darwin Gray

 What is employee dismissal?

 Employee dismissal is the termination of an employee’s contract with an organisation or business.
 It can occur for a number of reasons, including poor performance or misconduct.
-Dismissal can be either voluntary or involuntary and can be done with or without cause.
+It can be either voluntary or involuntary and can be done with or without cause.

 • Capability – this can either include the individual’s poor performance or a medical reason meaning the employee is not capable of doing their job.